cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

    - deploy both
      - traditional applications on servers (EC2 instances, on-premises instances)
      -  and applications that deploy a serverless AWS Lambda function version or an Amazon ECS application.
-   - CodeDeploy works with various systems for <font color=blue> configuration management, source control, continuous integration, continuous delivery, and continuous deployment </font>
+   - CodeDeploy works with various systems for <font color=LightSlateBlue> configuration management, source control, continuous integration, continuous delivery, and continuous deployment </font>

 2. <font color=red> Automated application deployments </font>
-   - fully automates the application deployments across the <font color=blue> development, test, and production environments </font>
+   - fully automates the application deployments across the <font color=LightSlateBlue> development, test, and production environments </font>
-   - <font color=blue> Repeatable deployments </font>
+   - <font color=LightSlateBlue> Repeatable deployments </font>
      - easily repeat an application deployment across different groups of instances with AWS CodeDeploy.
      - CodeDeploy uses a file and command-based install model, which enables it to deploy any application and reuse existing setup code.
      - The same setup code can be used to consistently deploy and test updates across your deployment, test, and production release stages for Amazon EC2 instances.
      - Eliminate manual steps from deployments increases  the speed and reliability of software delivery process.
-   - <font color=blue> Automatic scaling </font>
+   - <font color=LightSlateBlue> Automatic scaling </font>
      - scales with your infrastructure to deploy to one instance or thousands.
      - integrate software deployment and scaling activities in order to keep your application up-to-date in a dynamic production environment.
      - For Amazon EC2 instances, CodeDeploy integrates with Auto Scaling.
 Auto Scaling allows you to scale EC2 capacity according to conditions you define such as spikes in traffic.
 CodeDeploy is notified whenever a new instance launches into an Auto Scaling group and will automatically perform an application deployment on the new instance before it is added to an Elastic Load Balancing load balancer.
-   - <font color=blue> On-premises deployments </font>
+   - <font color=LightSlateBlue> On-premises deployments </font>
-     - use AWS CodeDeploy to automate software deployments across the <font color=blue> development, test, and production environments </font> running on any instance
+     - use AWS CodeDeploy to automate software deployments across the <font color=LightSlateBlue> development, test, and production environments </font> running on any instance
        - including instances in your own data centers (instances need to connect to AWS public endpoints).
      - enables you to use a single service to consistently deploy applications across hybrid architectures.